cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

 ```

 Open the resulting `multi-note-player-sim.vcd` in VSCode using Surfer.
+You must display these signals in this order: `clk`, `play_note`,
+`note_sel`, `note7_player.state`, and `note`.
+Select the note signal in
-Right-click on a rising edge of `note` to place a marker there, and
+the waveform viewer.
+Right-click on a rising edge of `note` to place a
-navigate your cursor to the next rising edge to measure the period
+marker there, and use the arrow keys to navigate your cursor to the next
-of the note (one rising edge to the next).
-Note down this period.
+rising edge to measure the period of the note (one rising edge to the

-To sample the note, we need to know the connections.
-Reference the excerpt
+next).
+Choose _Settings > Time Unit > ms_ to display the period in
+milliseconds.
+Take a screen shot and record the period.

+We will now determine the period for our FPGA prototype using an
+oscilloscope.
+An oscilloscope is a kind of electronic test equipment that
+graphically displays analog signals (i.e., voltage).
+We first need to
+connect wires to the pin which produces the note and a reference ground.
+Recall that the `note` port was connected to pin `GPIO_0[0]` on the FPGA
-from the manual below:
+board.
+The excerpt from the manual below shows where the `GPIO_0[0]` pin
+is located.

 ![](img/lab3-gpio-location.png)